DSFInc/docker-bind/README.md

 <img src="https://dsfinc.github.io/assets/images/webmin.png" width="206" height="189">

 This is a fork of [sameersbn's](https://github.com/sameersbn/docker-bind) and [eafxx's](https://hub.docker.com/r/eafxx/bind) bind images.  [sameersbn's](https://github.com/sameersbn/docker-bind) had't been updated in a while, and [eafxx's](https://hub.docker.com/r/eafxx/bind) had put some recent work in to update bind and webmin.
 I've added the option to enble two-factor authentication into the image by default, so if you want to use it, the settings survive image updates.
-I've also updated the install to use the latest webmin version available.
+It is currently set to use Webmin 1.979 and BIND 9.16.8.

 If you have any problems or requests, please create an issue, and I will do my best to help.
 Please bare with me, as this is my first image.